nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 _Figure 9b.
 A screenshot showing the outcome of an `i-find` command_

 #### 4.2.6.
 Resetting all ingredients' levels to zero : `i-reset-all` <a name="i-reset-all"></a>
-Resets the ingredient level of all types of ingredients to zero.
+Resets the ingredient levels of all types of ingredients to zero.

 Format: `i-reset-all`